-The IB assists universities in developing effective admissions and recognition policies so IB students can gain an equitable and competitive offer from your university.
+The IB helps universities develop effective admissions and recognition policies so IB students can gain equitable and competitive offers.

 Key components of successful recognition policies

 Successful recognition policies often include the following key components:

 - An admission statement that encourages IB students to apply.